Orlando Drug Crime Lawyer

 Individuals accused of a drug crime may face a misdemeanor or a felony charge.
 A misdemeanor is often punishable by a maximum one-year jail sentence, while a person can potentially face a lifetime prison term if charged with a felony.

-The specific penalties for a Florida drug crime depend on the following circumstances:
+The specific penalties for a drug crime in Florida depend on the following circumstances: